Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ### Process

-1. Download VOLUME/index.key and try to decrypt the noise boxes with your private key k0 until you find yours, the plaintext is the directory key **dk0**
+1. Download VOLUME/\<index\> and decrypt it with the users private key
-1. Download VOLUME/index and decrypt it with **dk0**
-1. Open the metadata file and show the directory listing to the user
+1. Open the DM and show the directory listing to the user
 1. If the user selects a directory or external share:
-    1. Download the directory metadata file and decrypt it with the key stored in the parent folders metadata file
+    1. Download the DM and decrypt it with the key stored in the parent DM
-    1. Open the metadata file and show the directory listing to the user
+    1. Open the DM and show the directory listing to the user
 1. If the user selects a file:
 	1. Download the referenced block
-	1. Read the symmetric file key **fk0** from the metadata file
+	1. Read the symmetric file key **fk0** from the DM
 	1. Decrypt the block with **fk0**